-Thanks to the generous support of the Provincial Ministry of Children and Youth Services, the Law Foundation of Ontario, Samuel Rogers Memorial Trust, the Ottawa Crown Attorney's Office as well as numerous other individual donors, CJP is fortunate to offer restorative justice services for both adult and youth cases.
+Thanks to the generous support of the Provincial Ministry of Children, Community and Social Services of Ontario, the Ottawa Crown Attorney's Office as well as numerous other individual donors, CJP is fortunate to offer restorative justice services for both adult and youth cases.

 The process begins when a Caseworker meets with the person accused of the crime to assess whether she/he is: